Skip to content

 day of the dead in oaxaca - streets decorated with papel picado

-Oaxaca is generally considered a safe destination for travelers.
+Oaxaca is generally considered one of the safest cities in Mexico.
 According to Mexico’s National Institute of Statistics and Geography, the state of Oaxaca had a homicide rate of 8.6 per 100,000 inhabitants in 2022, lower than the national average.
 The state government also reports that the number of homicides decreased by 33% from 2021 to 2022.

 My husband, daughter and I all felt super safe in Oaxaca and had no security issues at all.
 Yes it was crowded everywhere in the city throughout Day of the Dead; but we kept our belongings close to us, brought minimal cash with us, and had no problems.
 Of course, we avoided seedy areas, and we weren’t hanging out late at night or getting drunk on the streets.